Alerts

 The Opik Alerts system monitors your workspace for specific events and sends consolidated webhook notifications to your configured endpoints.
 Here’s the flow:

-2. Alert evaluation: The system checks if any enabled alerts match this event type
+2. Alert evaluation: The system checks if any enabled alerts match this event type and evaluates threshold conditions (for metrics-based alerts like errors, cost, latency, and feedback scores)

 3. Event aggregation: Multiple events are aggregated over a short time window (debouncing)